Family Legacy and Wealth Programs

 Jim Grubman, PhD, TEP

-Dr. Jim Grubman is a Senior Advisor and Partner in the Cambridge Family Enterprise Group, a leading global family enterprise consulting firm based in Massachusetts, USA.
-He is a consultant to multigenerational families and their advisors about the issues that arise around wealth in families.
+Dr. Jim Grubman is a Senior Advisor and a consultant to multigenerational families and their advisors about the issues that arise around wealth in families.
 Dr. Grubman is the author of the renowned book, Strangers in Paradise: How Families Adapt to Wealth Across Generations, and co-author with Dennis T. Jaffe, PhD of Cross Cultures: How Global Families Navigate Change Across Generations.
 He has been published widely and quoted extensively by The Wall Street Journal, The New York Times, CNBC, and many other publications, including Malcolm Gladwell’s book, David and Goliath.
 Dr. Grubman holds Fellow status in the Family Firm Institute and the Purposeful Planning Institute and is a member of several US and international estate planning organizations.

 Rilla Clark, BA, BEd, MSc